Young Lions Fiction Award

 Established in 2001, The New York Public Library Young Lions Fiction Award is a $10,000 prize awarded each spring to a writer age 35 or younger for a novel or a collection of short stories.
 Each year, five young fiction writers are selected as finalists by a reading committee of Young Lions members, writers, editors, and librarians.
 A panel of judges selects the winner.

 Founded by Ethan Hawke, Jennifer Rudolph Walsh, Rick Moody, and Hannah McFarland—and made possible by an endowment created with generous gifts from Russell Abrams, Nina Collins, Hannah and Gavin McFarland, Ethan Hawke, Stephan Loewentheil, Rick Moody, Andrea Olshan and Jennifer Rudolph Walsh—this annual award recognizes the work of young authors and celebrates their accomplishments publicly, making a difference in their lives as they continue to build their careers.

 This prize is part of the Library's Young Lions program, a membership group for people in their 20s and 30s who are committed to supporting the organization and to celebrating young writers and artists who are making an impact on this city's cultural life.

 The Young Lions Fiction Award is given each spring during a special ceremony at The New York Public Library.

+The winner of the 2017 Young Lions Fiction Award was Karan Mahajan.
 View previous winners and finalists.
 See highlights and watch the video from 2015's Young Lions Fiction Award Benefit.